Serving All of British Columbia

 • Rear-End Collisions: Motor Vehicle Act, section 162 requires drivers follow at a safe distance so they have enough time to stop safely.
 Failure to abide by this law can lead to a rear-end collision.

-• Running a stop sign or red light: Motor Vehicle Act, sections 186 and 129 require drivers stop at stop signs and red lights, respectively.
+• Running a stop sign or red light: Motor Vehicle Act section 186 requires drivers stop at stop signs while section 129 requires drivers stop at red lights, respectively.
 Drivers who violate these laws can cause serious wrecks that cause catastrophic injuries.

 Types of Injuries in Car Accidents